CP

 Buy it for kitchen cabinet refinishing, blotch-resistant work on pine or maple, and cosmetic refresh jobs where uniform deep color matters more than grain transparency.
 Skip it for showpiece furniture where you want the wood character to read.

-Minwax Gel Stain, best for vertical refresh
+Minwax Gel Stain, Best for Vertical Refresh

 The Home Depot answer to the General Finishes question.
 Same gel chemistry, lighter pigment loading, faster recoat, broader retail distribution.
 Eight colors covering the standard request range — Walnut, Hickory, Aged Oak, Coffee, Mahogany, Cherrywood, Brazilian Rosewood, Black.
 Most projects ship from the Home Depot 50 miles closer than the General Finishes specialty retailer.